noahgrant/resourcerer/README.md

 ![CircleCI](https://circleci.com/gh/SiftScience/resourcerer/tree/master.svg?style=svg&circle-token=45a34426d0ed2c954ed07b8ce27248aa6f93cb06)

 `resourcerer` is a library for declaratively fetching and caching your application's data.
-Its powerful higher-order React component (HOC) `withResources` (or its [`useResources` hook](#useresources-beta)) allows you to easily construct a component's data flow, including:
+Its powerful `useResources` React hook or `withResources` higher-order React component (HOC) allows you to easily construct a component's data flow, including:

 * serial requests
 * prioritized rendering for critical data (enabling less critical or slower requests to not block interactivity)